Mildred & Louis Resnick Library

 - Assistance with integrating library resources into your Vancko Hall courses

-- Advice on creating a project that incorporates research skills or library resources
+- Advice and collaboration on creating a project that incorporates research skills or library resources

 Library Instruction Evaluations:

 Faculty who are interested in converting a course to using OER, please reach out to a Librarian for help in identifying materials available to you, or utilize the following online resources: Open NYS website and the Open SUNY website.
 If you need additional information, please reach out to any of the Librarians or Online Education staff.

 The Resnick Library has also created a LibGuide on OER Information for faculty and staff.